 Unofficial documents are documents you can submit and includes documents, such as interim high school transcripts, personal statements, and mid-year grades, as required by the program for which you are applying.

-On the My Account page in the application portal under the My Applications section of the page you will see a listing by semester and program of your active applications.
+On the My Account page in the admissions portal under the My Applications section of the page you will see a listing by semester and program of your active applications.

 If you select View for each application you will be able to access the Supplemental Items and Documents tab.
 On this tab you will find a listing of the unofficial documents required for your application.
 Unofficial documents are the documents that you can provide by uploading them yourself.

 On the Supplemental Items and Documents page the listing will show you which documents are required and each document will indicate Choose File.
 Select Choose File to upload a copy of the document indicated.
-You can upload each document individually by selecting Upload Now after you load each item or you can upload all the items at one time and select Upload All.
+You can upload each document individually by selecting Upload Now after you load each item.

 Official documents are documents that need to be submitted from the issuing institution.
 They cannot be uploaded by the applicant.
 They have to be sent by mail, courier, or authorized email account to Memorial University by the issuing institution.

 You will receive an email after your application has been processed indicating the Official documents required for your application.
 It is your responsibility to contact each institution to have the document sent to Memorial.
 As each document is received by Memorial you will receive a document receipt email.
 You should keep track of received documents.
 We will send reminder emails if official documents have not been received in a timely manner.